bigsk1/claude-plus/README.md

 - **File Upload**: Easily upload files for Claude to analyze or work with.
 All uploaded files are stored in the `projects/uploads` folder.
 - **Image Analysis**: Upload images for Claude to describe and analyze, useful for UI/UX discussions or diagram interpretations.
 - **Code Review**: Upload your code files for Claude to review, suggest improvements, or explain complex sections.
+It will not only read your files you add but can modify and even delete if requested.

 ### 3. Project Structure Management